AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-12/mdva-41229-images-not-displayed-on-the-frontend-after-configurable-products-import.md

 * [Quality Patches Tool released: a new tool to self-serve quality patches](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) in our support knowledge base.
 * [Check if patch is available for your Adobe Commerce issue using Quality Patches Tool](/help/tools/quality-patches-tool/patches-available-in-qpt/check-patch-for-magento-issue-with-magento-quality-patches.md) in the [!DNL Quality Patches Tool] guide.

-For info about other patches available in QPT, refer to [Patches available in QPT](https://devdocs.magento.com/quality-patches/tool.html#patch-grid) in our developer documentation.
+For info about other patches available in QPT, refer to [[!DNL Quality Patches Tool]: Search for patches](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html) in the [!DNL Quality Patches Tool] guide.